 All manuscripts will be initially reviewed by the editors.
 Acceptable manuscripts will be sent to at least two additional reviewers of the Editorial Board.
 Reviewers’ comments, suggestions, and disposition recommendations will be sent to authors.
 Authors and reviewers remain anonymous throughout the review process.

+Manuscripts should be no longer than 25 pages, excluding title page, references, figures, and tables.
 All manuscripts should use 12-point Arial font, be double spaced including references and extensive quotes, allow 1" margins on all sides, and include an abstract of 50-100 words.

 A separate first page of the document should include the title, author(s) name, and institutional affiliations of all authors (if not affiliated with an institution, city and state should be listed).